simply-nicky/pyrost/docs/tutorials/sigray.rst

     >>> data = rst.cxi_converter_sigray(scan_num=2989, target='Mo', distance=2.)

 .. note::
-    You amy save a data container to a CXI file at any time with :func:`pyrost.STData.write_cxi` function
+    We may save the data container to a CXI file at any time with :func:`pyrost.STData.write_cxi` function, see the section
+    :ref:`diatom-saving` in the Diatom dataset tutorial.

 Working with the data
 ---------------------